Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Sampling with a non-linear collective variable

-Starting from $(q^0, p^0)$, a discretized path $\left((q^k,p^k)_{0 \le k \le K_T}\right)$ is generated by iterating on $0 \leq k \leq K_T-1$ a version of the RATTLE dynamics with constraints found in literature\cite{lelievre_langevin_2012} (for the sake of readability, we drop the superscript indicating the endpoints of the schedules $z(t)$ and $v_z(t)$ in this subsection).
-The scheme writes as follows:
+Starting from $(q^0, p^0)$, a path $\left((q^k,p^k)_{0 \le k \le K_T}\right)$ is generated by discretizing in time a constrained Langevin dynamics, with a splitting scheme of the form (midpoint Euler)-(Verlet)-(midpoint Euler) (see for example Ref.~\onlinecite{lelievre_langevin_2012}).
+The first and last parts (the thermostat parts) insert fluctuations and the middle part realizes Hamiltonian dynamics.
+For the latter, we use a RATTLE discretization scheme with constraints, slightly different to the standard version since we consider constraints which evolve in time (see also~\cref{rem:velocity_schedule_choice} in the Appendix for further discussion).
+For the sake of readability, we drop the superscript indicating the endpoints of the schedules $z(t)$ and $v_z(t)$ in this subsection.
+The scheme writes as follows: For $0 \leq k \leq K_T-1$, update the positions and momenta as

 where $({\mathcal G}^k)$ and $({\mathcal G}^{k+1/2})$ are independent sequences of i.i.d. centered Gaussian random vectors with covariance matrix~$\mathrm{Id}_{d}$.
-The Lagrange multiplier $\lambda^{k+1/2}$ (resp. $\lambda^{k+3/4}$) is chosen so that the constraint $(C_q)$ (resp. $(C_p)$) is satisfied.
-For $\lambda^{k+3/4}$, this leads to a linear equation with an analytical solution, whereas the solution for $\lambda^{k+1/2}$ will in general be obtained numerically using Newton's methods.
-For further precisions on this point see \cref{rem:existence_lagrange_multip} in the appendix.
+Note that the constraint in~$(C_q)$ is time-dependent, and thus the constraint in~$(C_p)$ is non zero, in contrast to the standard RATTLE scheme.
+The Lagrange multiplier $\lambda^{k+1/2}$ (resp. $\lambda^{k+3/4}$) is still chosen so that the constraint $(C_q)$ (resp. $(C_p)$) is satisfied.
+For $\lambda^{k+3/4}$, this leads to a linear equation with an analytical solution (as for the usual RATTLE scheme), whereas the solution for $\lambda^{k+1/2}$ will in general be obtained numerically using Newton's methods.
+For further details on this point, in particular regarding uniqueness of the solution, see \cref{rem:existence_lagrange_multip} in the Appendix.
 Note that there is an equivalent formulation of \eqref{eq:flucdissconstjarz1} and \eqref{eq:flucdissconstjarz2} that is more suitable for numerical implementation, which we provide in \cref{app:numericalformulation} for completeness.
-The matrices $\gamma_P(q^k) = P_M(q) \gamma P_M(q)^\top$ and $\sigma_P(q^k)=P_M(q)\sigma$ satisfy the fluctuation-dissipation identity
+Besides, let us emphasize that the matrices $\gamma_P(q^k) = P_M(q) \gamma P_M(q)^\top$ and $\sigma_P(q^k)=P_M(q)\sigma$ satisfy the fluctuation-dissipation identity

 ensured by defining the scalar diffusion parameter $\sigma$ in terms of the scalar damping parameter $\gamma > 0$ as

 We stick here for simplicity to scalar damping and diffusion parameters, but generalization to matrices is straightforward.